I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONSecondary lymphedema of the upper extremity may develop following surgical treatment for breast cancer; it has been reported in about 25 to 50% of women following mastectomy.
+Secondary lymphedema of the upper extremity may develop following surgical treatment for breast cancer; it has been reported in approximately 25 to 50% of women following mastectomy.
 This can be a chronic, disfiguring condition.
 It results from lymphatic dysfunction or disruption, and can be difficult to accurately diagnose and manage.
 One challenge is identifying the presence of clinically significant limb swelling through simple noninvasive methods.
 Many techniques have been used for documenting lymphedema including measuring differences in limb volume (volume displacement) and limb circumference.
 A number of newer techniques are being evaluated, including bioimpedance with use of bioimpedance spectroscopy (BIS) analysis, which uses resistance to electrical current in comparing the composition of fluid compartments.
-BIS is based on the theory that the amount of opposition to flow of electric current (impedance) through the body is inversely proportional to the volume of fluid in the tissue.
+BIS is based on the theory that the level of opposition to flow of electric current (impedance) through the body is inversely proportional to the volume of fluid in the tissue.
 In lymphedema, with the accumulation of excess interstitial fluid, tissue impedance decreases.

 The detection of subclinical lymphedema, that is, the early detection of lymphedema before clinical symptoms become apparent, is another area of study.
 Detection of subclinical lymphedema (referred to as Stage 0 lymphedema) is problematic.
 Subclinical disease may exist for months or years before overt edema is noted.
 This approach generally involves comparison of pre-operative (ie, baseline) with post-operative measurements, since existing differences between upper extremities (like the effects of a dominant extremity) may obscure early, subtle differences resulting from the initial accumulation of fluid.
 Bioimpedance has been proposed as a diagnostic test for this condition.
 Those who support this approach to diagnose subclinical disease believe that early treatment of subclinical lymphedema should result in less severe chronic disease.